appium/appium-espresso-driver/docs/overview.md

 The Espresso driver is an Appium driver intended for grey-box automated testing of native and hybrid Android applications.

+## What Grey-Box Means

+Before using this driver, it is critical to understand how it differs from other black-box drivers such as [UiAutomator2](https://github.com/appium/appium-uiautomator2-driver).
+Grey-box testing is more closely coupled to the app under test than black-box testing, which means two things:

+* The Espresso driver can access in-depth information about the app under test that is not exposed to black-box drivers: off-screen elements, element tag values, use of [IdlingResource](https://developer.android.com/reference/androidx/test/espresso/IdlingResource), and more
+* The Espresso driver requires the tester to have access to the source code of the app under test - specifically, the version numbers of various tools and dependencies used to build the exact tested version of the app

+These version numbers are important: in order to attach to the app, the driver automatically builds its own application (the Espresso server) using many of the same standard Android application tools and dependencies, then installs this server on the device.
+If there are any version incompatibilities between the app and the Espresso server, ^^session creation may simply not work^^.

+For information on where and how to set these version numbers, refer to [the Creating a Session guide](./getting-started/session-creation.md).

 ## Target Platforms

 The driver supports the following Android platforms as automation targets: